kimberlyamaya/README-Generator/readme.kim.md

   [Click here to view current GitHub Issues](https://github.com/kimberlyamaya/readme-generator/issues)

   ## Tests
-  1. There are 4 required fields
+  1. There are multiple required fields
   2. To test if these work on any question that states (Required)
   3. Press Enter in terminal without entering any data
   4. PASS: You will be prompted to enter your information again